 - (a) Notwithstanding any other provision of this chapter, an elected state officer may establish a committee to oppose the qualification of a recall measure, and the recall election.
 This committee may be established when the elected state officer receives a notice of intent to recall pursuant to Section 11021 of the Elections Code.
 An elected state officer may accept campaign contributions to oppose the qualification of a recall measure, and if qualification is successful, the recall election, without regard to the campaign contributions limits set forth in this chapter.
 The voluntary expenditure limits do not apply to expenditures made to oppose the qualification of a recall measure or to oppose the recall election. - (b) After the failure of a recall petition or after the recall election, the committee formed by the elected state officer shall wind down its activities and dissolve.
-Any remaining funds shall be treated as surplus funds and shall be expended within 30 days after the failure of the recall petition or after the recall election for a purpose specified in subdivision (b) of Section 89519.
+Any remaining funds shall be treated as surplus funds and shall be expended within 30 days after the failure of the recall petition or after the recall election for a purpose specified in subdivision (b) of Section 89519. - (c) This section shall remain in effect only until January 1, 2021, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2021, deletes or extends that date.

 History: Added by Stats.
 2000, Ch.
-102 [Proposition 34 of the November Statewide General Election].
+102 [Proposition 34 of the November Statewide General Election]; amended by Stats.
+2019, Ch.
+556.